 Using data recovery software to restore data from a hard drive

 With the clarification above, you can see how data recovery software for Windows can reconnect you with your “erased” files.
+You can also use data recovery tools dedicated to external hard drives.
 Here’s how to do it.

 Restoring files using UnDeleteMyFiles Pro